gvwilson/sensibleadventures/coriandel/coriandel.md

 Salt Later's nephews.
 He was the one who broke his neck, remember?
 The first time I was in a three-on-three?"

 "Oh.
 Well, that just proves my point, doesn't it?
 You didn't owe him anything.
 Hells, you hardly even knew him---you just drew the same team on the odds.
-But you went out of your way every day for three weeks to keep his nephews out of trouble.
-That's what people remember."
+But you went out of your way every day for three weeks to make sure nobody would bully his nephews. *That's* what people remember."

 "..."